simeononsecurity/simeononsecurity.ch/content/articles/ansible-vs-ansible-semaphore-vs-ansible-tower/index.en.md

 ## **I. Introduction**

-**Ansible** is a popular open-source automation tool that helps streamline and simplify infrastructure management.
+**Ansible** is a popular open-source automation tool that helps simplify and simplify infrastructure management.
 Using automation tools like Ansible is essential for efficiently managing and scaling infrastructure, as it allows for consistent configuration and deployment across systems.

 ## **II.
 Ansible Overview**